 Electrical systems and components critical to electric vehicle (EV) technology are the focus of this course.
-Students will learn foundational principles of electricity and circuits through both theoretical study and hands-on laboratory work.
+Students will learn foundational principles of electricity and circuits through both theoretical study and hands-on laboratory work, while focusing on safety procedures.

 1. COURSE GOAL